 Those boundaries can vary greatly, but they are the tools required to help a child develop going forward.
 Yes, it teaches right and wrong, but it also teaches them when to ask for things versus not asking, how to respond when they are angry, and so on.

 These boundaries are the building blocks between a parent and their child.
 They are essential, but they are difficult to build.
 Feeling like you may hate your children is the frustration of trying to establish those building blocks.
 The important thing to do as a parent is to continue to work towards their development even when it may be frustrating.

 Thinking You Hate Your Kids Is Okay To A Degree

 Here is the thing that you might not believe; “hating” your kids can be okay, to a degree.
 We are all human beings and have human emotions and frustrations.

 Doing this allows parents to maintain the patience that they need when developing those boundaries instead of slipping into a state of mental warfare with their children.

 As parents, there is a feeling that we cannot attend to our own needs, especially when our children have so many.
 It is important to care for ourselves as parents.
 Time and money can realistically be restraints, but they should not be an excuse.

-Finding time to care for ourselves helps recharge the batteries, maintain that patience, and allow us to continue working to develop our children.
-Not caring for ourselves means that the dam will burst at some point, which is rarely good for anyone.
+Finding time to care for ourselves helps recharge the batteries, maintain that patience, and continue working to develop our children.
+Not caring for ourselves means that the dam will likely burst at some point, which is rarely good for anyone.